smritisr26/Diabetes-Detector/README.md

 ---

 ## 🙌 Author
-Smriti — for Semester Project (Build Your Own Project)
+Samriti — for Semester Project (Build Your Own Project)

 ---